 - all sea inlet pipes and outlets are rounded

 - grates on seawater intakes are made with round bars.

 Any hull appendages can act as niche areas, even when painted with effective antifouling.
 You may need to include them in a maintenance programme.
 Hull appendages include:

 - bilge keels, cooling scoops and propulsion scoops

 - rudder hinges and stabiliser fin apertures.

-Hull appendages that can't be painted with antifouling paint – because it affects their operation – may need additional maintenence and cleaning.
+Hull appendages that can't be painted with antifouling paint – because it affects their operation – may need additional maintenance and cleaning.
 These include:

 - velocity probes